So You Think You Can... Tango, Buenos Aires

 Just 20 miles north of Buenos Aires lies the town of Tigre, named after the South American tiger or wildcat which once roamed the dense tropical forests of the region.
 The port town was founded in the early 1800's welcoming vessels of all sizes which shipped wood and fruit to Buenos Aires.
 Towards the late 1800s, the town started to develop its tourist potential which has increased steadily over the decades.
 From the boatyards to the elaborate rowing clubhouses constructed by immigrant populations of the 19th century, the Belle Epoque left its mark with the ornate architectural style of the period, endowing the town with an eclectic and fun personality.

-El Tren de la Costa is a modern and comfortable train which runs on the old coastal railway line built by the English in the late 1800s, one of three which used to originate in the main downtown Retiro train-station.
-From the renovated Delta station at the end of the line, it is a short walk to the pier where the long wooden launches depart for different islands, carrying schoolchildren, visitors, weekend home owners and sometimes even chickens or other farmyard animals.
+El Tren de la Costa is a modern and comfortable train that runs on the old coastal railway line built by the English in the late 1800s, one of three which used to originate in the main downtown Retiro train station.
+From the renovated Delta station at the end of the line, it is a short walk to the pier where the long wooden launches depart for different islands, carrying school children, visitors, weekend homeowners and sometimes even chickens or other farmyard animals.
 The launches chug past luxury yachts and the market barges carrying all kinds of provisions as well as dredgers and fishing canoes, allowing for a unique glimpse into life on the river.

 San Telmo Markets